flowbehappy/coderag/README.md

 # coderag
-Index the code and provide enough information for LLM
+Index the code and provide enough information for LLM.